eee29-ship-it/Agentic-Governance-Fabric-AGF-/README.md

 ## 🎯 Overview

-The **Agentic Governance Fabric (AGF)** is an AI governance platform that automates compliance auditing for AI systems against the EU AI Act.
+The **Agentic Governance Fabric (AGF)** is an AI governance multi-agent model that automates compliance auditing for AI systems against the EU AI Act.
 It uses a hierarchical multi-agent architecture where:

 - A **Root Orchestrator Agent** manages the overall audit workflow
 - **Nine specialized Sub-Agents** conduct targeted compliance assessments